Chapter 2: Object Oriented Programming in C++ Class 12 Computer Science NCERT Solutions

 Answer:

-Encapsulation: Combining data and functions inside a class.
+• Data Encapsulation: Bundling of data and methods in a class.

 #include <iostream.h>